srush/GPU-Puzzles/README.md

 ## Puzzle 7 - Blocks 2D

 Implement the same kernel in 2D.
-You have less threads per block than the size of `a` in both directions.
+You have fewer threads per block than the size of `a` in both directions.